Last modified: December 12, 2018

 This is useful when you need to reset a table's data without affecting its structure or relationships.

-Changing the name of a table can be necessary when its purpose evolves or to adhere to new naming conventions.
-Depending on your database system, you can use RENAME TABLE
+RENAME TABLE or ALTER TABLEChanging the name of a table can be necessary when its purpose evolves or to adhere to new naming conventions.
+Depending on your database system, you can use RENAME TABLE or ALTER TABLE to accomplish this.

 ALTER TABLE employees RENAME TO staff;